KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 **Planned Maintenance Window**:
 Updated various features including test version of the new "Device Configuration" feature.
 Known issues:
- - The Device Confiduration-Button is hidden on purpose.
+ - The Device Configuration-Button is hidden on purpose.
  - "Measure interval" and "Next expected transmission" are showing wrong values due to missing device configurations

 ---